 He stood up.
 The bottle in his hands.
 And then just stood there.
 Suddenly the owl came flying back and landed on his shoulder.
 It was a tiny white barn owl who tipped his ear with its beak.
 “You can do it” it seemed to say.
 “No I can’t!” anger glared up in Robert.
 “I can’t” He moved his shoulders suddenly and the owl nearly fell off but caught itself up and flew back to the entrance but then made another turn and flew away.
 “Don’t go!
 Please don’t go!”
 Robert shouted.

 But he was alone.
 He had a look at his father who laid peacefully under the tree. ” If someone is not conscious longer than half an hour you must under all circumstances go and get help!” he heard again.
-He had a look to the path which loomed gloomily a few yards away.
+Robert had a look to the path which loomed gloomily at the other end of the meadow.
 The branches of the surrounding trees looked like giant teeth just waiting to swallow him. ” If someone is not conscious longer than half an hour you must under all circumstances go and get help!”
 Robert did not know how long his father was unconscious.
 He did not have a look at his watch as he was taught.

 Robert slowly walked over to the path.
-A bit later on he was facing its hollow line down the mountain and his muscles just blocked.
+Too soon he was facing its hollow line down the mountain and his muscles just blocked.
 He could not go any further.
 He heard another hoot from inside the forest along the path and he could see the owl’s wings flutter a bit further down.
 He suddenly felt calmer.